Vision, Values and Aims

 Continuity and Progression

 Our KS3 curriculum is designed to help pupils to make a smooth transfer from one key stage to the next and to make progress within Key Stage 3.
 As soon as students join us in year 7, we support them to adapt to the more challenging and quicker pace of learning at KS3.
-This is done through embedding the skills of the Eltham Hill Learner profile across the curriculum including through the tutor programme, helping students to become successful independent learners.
+This is done through embedding the skills of the Eltham Hill Learner profile across the curriculum including through the tutor programm , helping students to become successful independent learners.
+We aim to stimulate more rapid progress by encouraging students to have ambition and ensuring they are engaged and constantly challenged.
+From year 7 to year 8 there is a strong focus on developing students’ resilience and retention skills through the rigour of their study.
+Schemes of Learning are structured to support students to develop the attributes and subject specific skills over time to become better learners.
+Curriculum challenge increases year on year and the KS3 curriculum is designed to build in many opportunities for repetition and retrieval practice opportunities for essential knowledge, skills and understanding in every subject.
+The aspiration is that by end of year 8 students have been exposed to a depth of knowledge and experiences to show them wide range of possibilities available for their future which will accurately inform their GCSE options choices and support transition to a more personalised programme of study at Key Stage 4.

 Eltham Hill Learner ProfileWe aim to stimulate more rapid progress by encouraging students to have ambition and ensuring they are engaged and constantly challenged.
 From year 7 to year 8 there is a strong focus on developing students’ resilience and retention skills through the rigour of their study.
 Schemes of Learning are structured to support students to develop the attributes and subject specific skills over time to become better learners.
 Curriculum challenge increases year on year and the KS3 curriculum is designed to build in many opportunities for repetition and retrieval practice opportunities for essential knowledge, skills and understanding in every subject.
 The aspiration is that by end of year 8 students have been exposed to a depth of knowledge and experiences to show them wide range of possibilities available for their future which will accurately inform their GCSE options choices and support transition to a more personalised programme of study at Key Stage 4.